-Tracy Gelles is an associate in Weil’s Litigation Department.
+Tracy Gelles is counsel in Weil’s Litigation Department.
 Her practice focuses on complex commercial litigation, including cases involving breaches of contract, the False Claims Act, insurance law, and privacy and rights of publicity.

 Ms. Gelles has extensive trial and appellate experience.
 Most recently, she served as a key member of the trial team that won a complete bench trial victory in 2016 for Discovery Communications in a major dispute commenced by a former distributor in Maryland federal court; the Fourth Circuit affirmed in 2018 following oral argument.
 In 2014, Ms. Gelles also was a member of a trial team that secured a complete defense victory after a four-week arbitration for a major energy corporation on fraud and breach of contract claims seeking $1 billion in damages arising from the construction of a clean coal energy plant.
 In 2015, she served on a Weil team that won summary judgment, denial of class certification, and post-judgment defense fees and costs for CBS in putative nationwide right of publicity class action regarding photographs of NCAA student-athletes made available for sale on universities’ athletic department websites.

 Ms. Gelles has also been a member of teams representing and counseling media conglomerates and broadcast and cable television networks in significant, high-dollar value litigations, including representing Univision Communications in a high-profile programming dispute with cable operators concerning the implications of significant cable operator acquisitions and mergers, which was successfully resolved by settlement, and representing Univision Communications in a programming dispute brought by Dish Network alleging breach of contract in connection with Univision’s offering of a select number of Liga MX soccer matches via a new English-language service on Facebook.